• undefined 9 months ago

 I've had to repurchase many games over lost/stolen activation codes.
 I don't really want to go back to that place.
 It's like cryptocurrency - sure you have total control but you better never fuck it up even one time or it becomes worthless.

-• fooker a day ago
+• fooker 9 months ago

 Would you say the same thing about 'apps'?

-• add-sub-mul-div a day ago
+• add-sub-mul-div 9 months ago

 It's definitely terrible that half of mobile users can't run code without the permission of their platform and the other half could eventually lose the ability to do so.